 Predation of eggs and young by ravens, crows, gulls, and other species, as well as human disturbance of nesting habitat, continue to be significant problems for snowy plover reproduction in this recovery unit.

 RECOMMENDATIONS

-- Continue using reconnaissance-level surveys as currently required for gravel extraction operations. - No changes in monitoring strategies or intensity are recommended at this time.
+- Continue using reconnaissance-level surveys as currently required for gravel extraction operations during the breeding season. - No changes in monitoring strategies or intensity are recommended at this time.

 LIST OF REFERENCES